Edit

 Audio frame durations

-The Bluetooth LE Audio profiles allow implementations to support audio streaming with audio frame durations of either 7.5 milliseconds or 10 milliseconds.
-Windows requires the codecs provided by IHVs to support both frame durations to ensure interoperability with Bluetooth LE Audio accessory devices and quality coexistence with other Bluetooth LE devices connected to the system.
+Bluetooth LE Audio profiles allow implementations to support audio streaming with frame durations of either 7.5 milliseconds or 10 milliseconds.
+Windows requires codecs provided by IHVs to support both frame durations.
+This requirement ensures interoperability with Bluetooth LE Audio accessory devices and quality coexistence with other Bluetooth LE devices connected to the system.

 Signal processing mode definitions

 Bluetooth LE Audio supports a wide range of streaming formats to support different user scenarios.
 The BAP and TMAP specifications define mandatory supported formats for certification.
-Windows applies audio signal processing modes to correlate the format to use with the scenario being performed by the system.
+Windows applies audio signal processing modes to correlate the format to use with the scenario the system is performing.
 Audio drivers that support Bluetooth LE Audio shall indicate support for the signal processing modes and formats in the following table.
 Furthermore, Bluetooth LE Audio doesn't support the raw signal processing mode, so audio drivers shall not advertise any supported formats for this mode.

-Bluetooth LE Audio requires render audio formats to be declared for the following signal processing modes:
+Bluetooth LE Audio requires unicast render audio formats to be declared for the following signal processing modes:

 • Default (AUDIO_SIGNALPROCESSINGMODE_DEFAULT)